jpwol/thorn.nvim/README.md

 # Thorn

-A dark theme for [neovim](https://github.com/neovim/neovim).
+A dark and light theme for [neovim](https://github.com/neovim/neovim).
 Features rich greens and subtle contrast to make a simple, _easy on the eyes_ theme.

 ![example 1](assets/thorn-example1.png)
 ![example 2](assets/thorn-example2.png)